-We are searching for a Data and Quality Improvement Supervisor for the Massachusetts Substance Use Helpline and the Illinois Helpline for Opioids and Other Substances.
+We are searching for a full-time Data and Quality Improvement Associate for the Massachusetts Substance Use Helpline and the Illinois Helpline for Opioids and Other Substances (Helplines).
 This is an exciting opportunity to use data analysis and quality improvement expertise to enhance substance use treatment access in Illinois and Massachusetts, while gaining a deeper understanding of substance use and related systems in both states.
 There will also be significant opportunities to contribute to project development for both Helplines.
-This is a full time, exempt position.
+This is an exempt, full-time position.

-The Massachusetts Substance Use Helpline provides free and confidential information and referrals for alcohol and other drug use problems and related concerns.
+The Massachusetts Substance Use Helpline provides free and confidential information and referrals for alcohol and other drug abuse problems and related concerns.
 The Helpline is committed to linking consumers with comprehensive, accurate, and current information about treatment, prevention, and recovery services throughout Massachusetts.
-The Illinois Opioid and Other Drug Helpline is a new project focusing on increasing opioid treatment access and reducing opioid related death in Illinois.
-When launched, the IL Helpline will provide free and confidential information and referrals for opioid and other drug use problems and related concerns.
-The Helpline is committed to linking consumers with comprehensive, accurate, and current information about treatment, prevention, and recovery services throughout Illinois.
+HRiA has also recently launched a substance use helpline for the state of Illinois.
+The Illinois Helpline for Opioids and Other Substances focuses on increasing opioid treatment access and reducing opioid related death in Illinois through comprehensive information and referral services.

 Duties and Responsibilities:

 - Monitor database accuracy and proactively initiate improvement projects and processes.

 - Make updates to Helpline provider databases as needed.